-Hong Kong (also known as Hong Kong Special Administrative Region) is home to three of the top 50 universities in the 2019 QS World Rankings, and four of the top universities in the 2019 QS Asia Rankings.
+Hong Kong (also known as Hong Kong Special Administrative Region) is home to five of the top 50 universities in the 2021 QS World Rankings.
 That’s a lot of world-class institutions packed into an area the size of Manchester.

 Hong Kong is a hub of international business.
 According to Forbes magazine it is home to over 9,000 overseas businesses, and universities in Hong Kong are often world-leading in STEM and business subjects.
 Hong Kong University of Science and Technology places in the top 50 of the QS World Subject Rankings for Computer Science, Business and Management, Civil and Structural Engineering, and Economics.